BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 ## How it started

 In November 2022 the Wallet Scrutiny project was introduced to the Bitcoin design Community.
-They are a small team producing an extensive amount of work and are on a mission to improve their website and increase their reach in the ecosystem.
+Wallet Scrutiny is a small team producing an extensive amount of work and are on a mission to improve their website and increase their reach in the ecosystem.
 The Bitcoin Design community kicked off a redesign process with the project to help them reach their goals.
 The overarching goal was to redesign the website with the goal of improving the user experience.

 ## What does Wallet Scrutiny do?